- U.S. Consumer Privacy Notice selected

-Chase is serious about safeguarding your personal information online.
-As a security measure, you may access your account information online from the Chase website only if you have registered with Chase Online.
+Chase is serious about safeguarding your personal information online and on mobile devices.
+As a security measure, you may access your account information from the Chase website, Chase Mobile® app or Chase Mobile website only if you have registered with Chase Online.

-Chase Online Banking uses Secure Socket Layer (SSL) technology to encrypt your personal information such as User IDs, Passwords, and account information over the Internet.
-Any information we send you is scrambled en route and decoded once it reaches your browser.
+Chase Online, the Chase Mobile app and the Chase Mobile website use Secure Socket Layer (SSL) technology to encrypt your personal information such as User IDs, Passwords and account information over the Internet.
+Any information we send you is scrambled en route and decoded once it reaches your browser or app.
 Enroll in Chase Online today.
-If you have not enrolled and wish to review your account information, you may write to the address on your account statement, call 1-800-CHASE24 or visit one of our branches.
+If you have not enrolled and wish to review your account information, you may write to the address on your account statement, call 1-800-CHASE24 (1-800-242-7324) or visit one of our branches.

 - Managing employee conduct: The Chase Corporate Code of Conduct expresses our absolute commitment to integrity, our related corporate values and ethical standards and the associated business conduct we expect from all our employees.
 The Code of Conduct includes very specific guidelines about how to safeguard confidential information, including customer data.
 In general, these guidelines limit employee access to confidential information, and limit how we use and disclose such information for specifically authorized processes and transactions.
 If you or we determine that employees have violated the Code of Conduct, we’ll take corrective action, including (when necessary) immediate dismissal.